jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 To break free of this cycle, Techvolution offers a revolutionary new approach - one that casts aside the tired dogmas of left and right, capitalism and socialism, in favor of an evolutionary framework rooted in the empirical realities of how technology has transformed the human condition.
 By aligning our political, economic, and social structures with the fundamental principles governing technological progress, the author contends we can unleash a new era of sustainable, equitable, and future-proof advancement.

 Tackling everything from the origins of human civilization to the existential challenges of the digital age, Techvolution is a sweeping, paradigm-shifting work that will captivate readers across the ideological spectrum.
 Whether you're a student of the social sciences, a policymaker seeking new solutions, or simply someone seeking to understand the forces shaping our collective destiny, this book promises to forever change the way you view the human story.

-## Endorsements

-To be done.
-Or redone.
-Yeah.

 ## Dedication